lar-mo/pattymdesigns.com/README.md

 ## March 2021 - Major update

 ### New API serves Strings for website (developed with Django REST Framework)
   * Restricted access via API Key and Authenticated Users (r/w) or Anon (r/o)
   * Versioning (kludgy) is done by replicating views, serializers, urls
   * v1/v2 - string only; v3 - string_en, string_es, string_fr, string_de
   * Data is saved in LocalStorage for up to one hour

 ### All API calls (Flickr, Blogger, PMD Strings) are proxied
   * Uses Django app to proxy each 3rd party (and 1st party) API calls
   * Db info, secrets, API keys are all hidden
   * Front-end uses wrapped API calls

 ### Improved Front-end code for dynamic insertion of Strings
   * Previously, individual <p> tags were populated
   * Now, all text for a section is stored in the Strings
   * Note: "Strings" is inaccurate as it now includes images & videos (soon) but has dual benefits:
     * Easily edit images shown in sections (w/o having to update front-end code)
     * Include translated text as image ALT tags

 ### Multi-language Support
   * new Strings API allows for storing translated strings
   * Site now can be displayed in English (default), Spanish (es), French (fr), German (de)
   * Non-English text was translated via Google Translate and input via Admin Panel (pseudo CMS)

 ### Other improvements
+  * Most error conditions should be handled; static content served (try/catch, async/await)
   * https://api.pattymdesigns.com is served through Cloudflare (API and wrapper).
-    * Most error conditions should be handled; static content served

-### Open Issues
+### Known Issues
   * If Strings API is down on a user's first visit, the UX will be poor.
   * The fallback to LocalStorage only works after first visit.
   * 1 hour "cache" (LocalStorage) might cause unintended issues.